nicholasrucci/blog/README.md

-# RESTful API in Go
+# Blog - RESTful API in Go

 This is a basic implementation of an API using Go.
 It provides the ability to handle simple blog actions.
 This API is meant to be as lightweight as possible.
 The biggest external package that is uses is [gorilla/mux](http://www.gorillatoolkit.org/pkg/mux).